Utkarsh1504/DSA-Java/lessons/loops.md

 description: "Learn java"
 ---

 Loops are a way to repeat a block of code.
 It is used to remove repetitive code and to make code more readable.
-There are two ways for iteration in C++.

-- Loops
-- Recursion
+It is a way to write iterative code.

-There are three types of loops in C++.
+There are three types of loops in Java.

 - For
 - While